glciampaglia/knowledge_linker/docs/log.markdown

 priority queues).
 Tried to get Boosts's heap library to work but with no success (must really start to study C++ seriously) and finally found a Cython implementation posted on SciPy User.

+## Thu Aug 29 19:49:04 EDT 2013

+Finished cythonizing the code written yesterday and integrating the binary heap code by Almar Klein found on SciPy-User.
+This code provides a binary heap structure as a Cython extension type.
+Also discovered a silly bug in my implementation of Dijkstra that would update nodes after they had been popped from the heap.
+Tested on a 10^4 x 10^4 random graph with sparsity coefficient 0\.1, which yields roughly the same number of edges of the DBPedia graph.
+The pure Python version took 5 minutes to execute, while the Cython version just 3 seconds, a fat 100x speedup.
+Wrote a parallel all-pairs function reusing the multi-process code written for the matrix multiplication (as it turns out, extension types cannot fully release the GIL, so the code cannot parallelized using OpenMP, which requires the GIL to be released), and launched it on snowball.